Lahugala Kota Vehera

 Kota Vehera, also known as Kotaveheragala Viharaya (Sinhala: ලාහුගල කොට වෙහෙර), is a Buddhist temple situated in Lahugala in Ampara District, Sri Lanka.
-The temple has been erected on a small hillock situated on the verge of the Lahugala-Kitulana National Park.
+It is erected on a small hillock situated on the verge of the Lahugala-Kitulana National Park.
+The ancient Magul Maha Viharaya is located about 2.8 km southwest of this site.

 History